Tamarine Tanasugarn: 2000–2004

 She partnered with Paradorn Srichaphan at the Hopman Cup in 2000.
 Tanasugarn beat Jelena Dokić of Australia, Barbara Schett of Austria, Ai Sugiyama of Japan, and Henrieta Nagyová of Slovakia.
 However, Tanasugarn lost in the women's singles final to Amanda Coetzer of South Africa, 6–3, 4–6, 4–6, having led 6–3, 3–0.
 In the men's singles final, Paradorn Srichaphan lost to Wayne Ferreira, 6–7, 3–6.
 This result made them the first Asian team to reach the finals at the Hopman Cup.
 Tanasugarn reached her second WTA final at Birmingham with a win over Julie Halard-Decugis, but lost to Lisa Raymond.
 She also lost in the fourth round at Wimbledon to Serena Williams.
 Tanasugarn reached three semifinals at the Japan Open, Kuala Lampur, and Shanghai.
-She represented Thailand in the 2000 Summer Olympics, but was defeated by Venus Williams.
+She represented Thailand at the 2000 Summer Olympics, but was defeated by Venus Williams.
 Her year-end ranking was No. 29, her first time in the top 30.

 In 2001, Tanasugarn had her second and third top-ten wins against Nathalie Tauziat at Eastbourne and Amélie Mauresmo at Wimbledon and reached her third career final at Japan Open, losing to Monica Seles, 3–6, 2–6.
 At the end of the season, Tanasugarn was ranked in the top 30.

 In 2002, she achieved her best ranking by reaching the fourth and fifth major finals at Canberra, losing to Anna Smashnova, and at Doha, losing to Monica Seles, and the quarterfinals at the Toray Pan Pacific Open.
 On 13 May, Tanasugarn was ranked No. 19 in the world, her best career ranking to date.
 She ended the year ranked No. 28.

 In 2003, Tanasugarn won her first major in Hyderabad where she beat Maria Kirilenko in the quarterfinals, then Flavia Pennetta in the semifinals, and Iroda Tulyaganova in the final.
 Tanasugarn reached her second Tier I quarterfinal at the Pan Pacific Open, beating Silvia Farina Elia, but lost to Lindsay Davenport, in two sets.
 Tanasugarn suffered her earliest exit at Wimbledon since she turned pro, losing to Akiko Morigami in the first round.
 She reached the fourth round at the US Open for the first time, beating Rita Grande, Patty Schnyder, and ninth seed Daniela Hantuchová.
 Tanasugarn lost to Amélie Mauresmo in two sets in the following round.
 She was ranked No. 34 at the end of the year.

 In 2004, she reached her sixth fourth round at Wimbledon, although she lost to Ai Sugiyama in two sets.
 Tanasugarn was also a semifinalist in the Japan Open Tennis Championships, losing to Maria Sharapova.